 For reference, you can run the following command to view all available tables and views in all schemas (MySQL/PostgreSQL):

 Reflect multiple schemas

-If Chartio supports multiple schemas for your database, you can reflect them into one data source in Chartio.
-In order to do that, simply leave the Schema Name field in the Connection tab blank.
+If Chartio supports multiple schemas for your database, you can reflect them into one data source in Chartio—just follow these steps:

 Check out our Manage Schemas page for more information about deleting schemas from Chartio.